How to Cook Brussels Sprouts

 The Best Ways to Cook Brussels Sprouts

-Roasting and sautéing are the most popular methods used to enhance Brussels sprouts’ earthy, nutty, and sweet flavor.
-This can be done by simply adding minced garlic, salt and pepper, and olive oil before cooking or tossing in some extra special ingredients like bacon, lemon, Parmesan, or shallots to get a different flavor profile.
+Or toss in some extra special ingredients.
+Bacon or pancetta, balsamic vinegar, lemon, Parmesan cheese, or onions or shallots are all great partners to Brussels sprouts.
 See below for lots of recipe ideas!
 Brussels sprouts — raw and thinly sliced or cooked — also work very well with light, acidic things like vinaigrettes drizzled over them.

 Storage